Interesting and Little Known Facts about Washington, DC

 Washington, DC has so much to offer, but how much do you really know about Washington, DC.
 Below we offer some cool facts about Washington, DC.
 Tell us some cool facts people may not know about your city.

-Although DC residents pay taxes to the federal government, they do not have a voting representative in Congress.
-That’s why you may see license plates on cars that say “Taxation without Representation.”
+6. DC residents pay taxes to the federal government like all citizens of the US.
+But, they do not have a voting representative in Congress.
+So that is why you will see DC license plates on cars that say “Taxation without Representation.”

-The U.S. government is based in DC, but the city is run by a mayor and the city council.
-The mayor and the city council members are elected to four-year terms.
+9. The U.S. government is based in DC, but the city is run by a mayor and the DC Council.
+The mayor and the DC Council members are elected to four-year terms.

 The Holiday Inn Central is located just blocks from DC’s greatest sites.
 Visit us online for more information on Washington, DC family packages, events and sites at www.inndc.com.
 So pack up the family and visit Washington, DC!